dutkulang/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 2. <ins>**map function**</ins>

 map is a function that takes in two arguments, a function, and an iterable.
-It loops through the iterable passing each of its elemnts in the function. iterable can be a list or a tuple.
+It loops through the iterable passing each of its elements in the function. iterable can be a list or a tuple.

 ## Declaration